tenseg/tg-404-site-checker/readme.txt

 The plugin will always use what is defined in `wp-config.php` if it is found.
 So if you have a check site set both ways, the one set from the 404 Site Checker screen will be ignored.

 == Changelog ==

+= 1.1 - 2022-08-17 =

+* Support an array of check sites in the define statement ([#12](https://bitbucket.org/tenseg/tg-404-site-checker/issues/12/support-multiple-check-sites))

 = 1.0.5 - 2021-08-11 =